 Renewable fuel sources in the European transportation sector

-Ford is negotiating with the Council, Wessex Water, Avon and Somerset Constabulary and Wessex Grain to introduce Focus FFVs on their fleets.
-All organizations are partners in the Somerset project, which has been set up to produce bioethanol in the county, make the low carbon fuel available at five refueling stations in the county and operate bioethanol-powered Fords to stimulate wider interest.
+Ford is negotiating with the Council, Wessex Water, Avon and Somerset Constabulary, and Wessex Grain to introduce Focus FFVs on their fleets.
+All organizations are partners in the Somerset project, which has been set up to produce bioethanol in the county, make the low carbon fuel available at five refueling stations in the county, and operate bioethanol-powered Ford vehicles to stimulate wider interest.

 In Somerset, Wessex Grain is planning a bioethanol production plant on an existing grain storage site in Henstridge.
 The new facility would be able to convert 340,000 tons of wheat into 131,000,000 liters of ethanol a year at full capacity.
 Bioethanol for the first Focus FFVs on the road in Somerset next year will be supplied by Wessex Grain from crops grown locally and processed elsewhere.

-The 1.8-litre Focus FFV offers an overall 70 percent reduction in carbon dioxide emissions compared to the same petrol-only model.
-This is achieved by factoring in the CO 2 absorbed by the crop when grown before harvesting for bioethanol production.
-The South West region, including Somerset, has a target to cut CO 2 emissions by 20 per cent in the area by 2010.
+The 1.8-liter Focus FFV offers an overall 70 percent reduction in carbon dioxide emissions compared to the same petrol-only model.
+This is achieved by factoring in the CO2 absorbed by the crop when grown before harvesting for bioethanol production.
+The South West region, including Somerset, has a target to cut CO2 emissions by 20 percent in the area by 2010.